Culture in Toronto: Peameal bacon sandwich

 Perhaps one of the most iconic and distinct Toronto offerings is the peameal bacon sandwich, normally on a Kaiser.
 Peameal bacon was originally developed by William Davies at the St. Lawrence Market.
 Some notable offerings of the sandwich are Paddington's Pump, Sausage King, and Carousel Bakery; coincidentally enough, all are located at St. Lawrence Market.
 Further east in Leslieville is Rashers, billed as North America's only bacon sandwich shop, recently opened and sells a peameal bacon sandwich that Toronto Life describes as "Toronto's iconic sandwich done right".

 East Indian roti

 Another distinct Toronto offering is the "East Indian roti", a variation on the stuffed roti from the West Indies.
 Owing to Toronto's considerable immigrant populations from both the Caribbean islands and the Indian subcontinent, a hybrid dish has been developed, using South Asian bread and curries as stuffing, for the otherwise West Indian dish.

 Toronto-style pizza

 This type of pizza is available in certain restaurants in the Toronto area.
 It consists of thin-crust pizza brushed with garlic oil.
 Many of the restaurants that offer this type of pizza have a brush on the counter to allow customers to brush the garlic oil on their slice of pizzas themselves.
 This style of pizza was invented by Vietnamese immigrants who learned pizza-making from the former Italian owners that they worked for in Toronto.
-These immigrants were originally from the city of Hue in Vietnam, a city renown for its culinary heritage.
+These immigrants were originally from the city of Hue in Vietnam.